Jenin82/hacker-rank-tch/README.md

 - After sorting, the median value can be found at the middle index of the array.
 - For an array with an odd length, `Math.floor(arr.length / 2)` gives the exact middle index.
 ****
-Certainly!
-Here's the explanation for the `closestNumbers` function in the format suitable for a GitHub readme:

----

 ## 10. Closest Numbers
   - [Problem](https://www.hackerrank.com/challenges/closest-numbers/problem?isFullScreen=true)